Berkeley Lake Elementary School

 During that first year, the enrollment continued to grow and concluded with a total of 1,089 students.
-The ‘Berkeley Bear’ became the official mascot of the school, with the students wearing T-shirts featuring bears, the school’s newspaper being named The Berkeley Beehive and the faculty communique being entitled The Bear Essentials.
-Berkeley Lake colors were set as royal blue and cream.
+The ‘Berkeley Bear’ became the official mascot of the school, with the students wearing T-shirts featuring bears, the school’s newspaper being named The Berkeley Beehive, and the faculty communique being entitled The Bear Essentials.
+Berkeley Lake's colors were set as royal blue and cream.

-The 1985-86 year began with 1,238 students, 68 staff members and nine portable classrooms.
+The 1985-86 year began with 1,238 students, 68 staff members, and nine portable classrooms.
 Work on a new addition to the building was begun in March.
-Miss Fincher returned to the ILT position.

 Barbara Lunsford joined the other 111 total staff members as assistant principal for the 1986-87 school year.
-There were 12 new classrooms in an added wing, one portable classroom and 1,343 students.
-The fourth-grade classes took a three-day science study trip to Rock Eagle in the spring.
-The fifth-grade classes extended their knowledge of energy and space with a trip to Huntsville, Alabama.
+There were 12 new classrooms in an added wing, one portable classroom, and 1,343 students.
 With a new addition completed at Peachtree Elementary, 259 students from Berkeley Lake were rezoned to Peachtree effective the next year.

 In 1989, Berkeley Lake and Peachtree Elementary were the first GCPS schools to host a Kindergarten Roundup.
 The Kindergarten Roundup was held the week after the county-wide kindergarten registration.
 Parents and rising kindergartners came to the school, where the students visited in a kindergarten classroom for about one hour, while the parents got an overview of the kindergarten curriculum.